kwilkos/cxf/distribution/src/main/release/samples/handlers/README.txt

   ant client

 When using these ant targets, the server process uses the LoggingHandler and the client process uses the SmallNumberHandler.
 Notice that the both the client and server consoles display short informative messages.
-The client handler examines the operation parameters and, depending on the parameter values, may not forward the request to the server.
-The server handler displays the entire content of each message in its console and the client no longer uses a handler.
+The client handler examines the operation parameters and, based on the parameter values, may decide not to forward the request to the server.
+The server handler displays the entire content of each message in its console.
 The @HandlerChain annotation in the implementation class indicates that the file demo_handler.xml includes the information needed to identify the handler class.

   @HandlerChain(file = "../common/demo_handlers.xml", name = "DemoHandlerChain")